 More importantly, don’t be tempted to count cards.
 It’s a popular plot in Hollywood movies, but it’s not advisable at casinos.
 Whilst there’s no strict law against it, casinos tend to be very cross if they find you counting cards.
 The first indication that they are onto you is a change of shoes.

 It’s more likely, however, that your winnings will simply be confiscated, and you will be escorted off the premises and banned for life.

 Should you play online or offline?

 Both.
-If you first learn the game, pick a simple online version and try out those strategies shown above.
+If you first learn the game, pick a simple online version, and try out those strategies shown above.
 You can even work up your way to live blackjack tables at an online casino.
-Since it is such a popular game, you will always find plenty of options.
+Since it is such a popular online casino game, you will always find plenty of options.

 Also, you are more likely to find a multi-hand blackjack table online rather than at a brick-and-mortar casino.

 Of course, playing blackjack on your mobile device is also an option.